cpeccei/website/content/ec2-datascience/body.md

 This page outlines the current AMI I use for data science projects on AWS EC2.
 I update this stack every couple of months when new versions of the base software are released.
+If any of these instructions aren't clear or don't work for you, please let me know (my contact info is on the [homepage](/)).

-### What's included and why
+## What's included and why

 Amazon Linux 2

 : The AMI is built on [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) which has a good selection of packages and is optimized for EC2.
-It's mostly compatible with CentOS / Redhat packages which is helpful for installing pre-compiled software like Rstudio Server.
+It's compatible with CentOS / Redhat packages which is helpful for installing pre-compiled software like Rstudio Server.
 You can also add EPEL (see [here for instructions](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-enable-epel/))